Fast and simple loan to make rental bonds and moving expenses simple.

 While applying for a loan used to involve lining up at a traditional bank and waiting days to hear back about your application, the internet has enabled more agile online lenders to pop up in the dozens, increasing competition and improving the customer experience and convenience.

-This has also seen the average time it takes to approve (or reject) a customer’s loan application plummet.
+This has also caused the average time it takes to approve (or reject) a customer’s loan application to plummet.
 But how does this work, and does it still mean it’s safe to apply for a loan with a fintech lender like Jacaranda?

 Understanding how your loan is processed may be helpful when applying for one in the future, as it can give you a reasonable idea of your chances for approval.

-Below, we dive into how fintech lenders process applications, why they’re able to process loans faster than banks, and the importance of the fintech industry in general.
+Below, we explore how fintech lenders process applications, why they can process loans faster than banks, and the importance of the fintech industry in general.

 On this page: